4 Summer Splurges that May Not Be Worth It

 While it’s easy to go overboard on spending in the summer, don’t feel like you can’t enjoy the little luxuries of the season.
 Instead of saying yes to every event invitation or evening out, take a minute to think before you accept.

 If the experience will bring you long-term joy, by all means, say yes and go have some fun!
 Alternatively, if it’s something you won’t remember a week from now, there may be other ways you’d rather spend your time and money.

 Be open and honest with your friends and family if you’re trying to stay on a budget and save money this summer.
 Instead of feeling like you’re missing out on all the fun, get creative and make some of your own.
 Enjoy the great outdoors and organize a hike with some of your besties.

 💡 Recommended: 15 Creative Ways to Save Money

 Pack a picnic and hit the beach with your significant other, or take a stroll around the farmer’s market and sample a bit of local produce while soaking up the sunshine.
 Some museums have days where admission is free or discounted, which could be a fun way to spend an afternoon.
 One of the best things about summer is the warm weather, so get outside and enjoy it!

 Understanding your financial priorities can go a long way in helping you stick to your goals.
 Instead of spending money on something you don’t actually want, you can work on saving for your next financial goal.

-One way to do this is by using a cash management account, like SoFi Money.
-With SoFi Money, you can easily track your spending and saving.
-There are unlimited ATM reimbursements all over the world and no account fees (subject to change), which means more money stays in your wallet.
+One way to do this is by using a checking and savings account, like SoFi Checking and Savings®.
+With SoFi Checking and Savings, you can easily track your spending and saving.
+Withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change), which means more money stays in your wallet.